Hoverboards, mini-Segways, Swegways or self-balancing boards – whatever you call them, are great fun to ride, and they make great gifts.

 There are other wheel sizes available, namely 8in and 10in.
-The 8in wheels should provide a slightly higher level of stability than than those using the 6.5-7in wheels, whilst preserving its relatively small and compact form factor.
+The 8in wheels should provide a slightly higher level of stability than those using the 6.5-7in wheels, whilst preserving its relatively small and compact form factor.
 If you're looking for something that can handle off-roading, we'd go for the 10in variant.

-However, some designed features a much larger single wheel, around 12-14in in size, that should handle uneven surfaces with ease.
+However, some designs feature a much larger single wheel, around 12-14in in size, that should handle uneven surfaces with ease.
 The fact that there’s only one wheel should negate any issues with losing control on uneven surfaces, as we’ve observed with riders on our daily commute.
 We’ve even seen advanced AirWheel users grab their rideable between their legs and jump up to pavements from road level, something that can't be done with a standard hoverboard.

 Who can ride a hoverboard?